DidierRLopes/my-website/blog/2023-04-01-how-i-used-openai-api-to-improve-our-product-documentation.md

 This is the template prompt that I used:

-> _Context: You are a developer writing a detailed documentation for a function that allows the user to retrieve {desc} utilizing the command {example} how would you explain what this command does in a single paragraph”_
+> _Context: You are a developer writing a detailed documentation for a function that allows the user to retrieve desc utilizing the command example how would you explain what this command does in a single paragraph”_

 Where **desc** and **example** corresponds to the current description and example that each of our commands have, respectively.